ClassMATE User Guide

 - Use the Quick Start below

-- You may view the entire list of ClassMATE’s Features by clicking here.
+to set up ClassMATE on your Computer. - You may view the entire list of ClassMATE’s Features by clicking here.

 - Alternatively, you can refer to the Command Summary Table at the bottom, or by clicking here.